ModelEarth/evaporation-kits/README.md

 Upcoming Satellite: NASA and the Indian Space Research Organisation
 (The wavelength of radar is about 5 centimeters, which is 50 million nanometers)

-### Questions:

-1. Can polarized green light beams be sent across distances, including from space?

-2. What techniques can be used to increase the water surface area exposed to the polarized light? &nbsp;Overlapping layers of glass?

-3. At what levels of intensity are there safety issues with the green polarized light? &nbsp;Are there health benefits from polarized light?

-4. What's the nanometres range for early morning and evening sun? (see below)

 <!--
 	https://model.georgia.org/localsite/map/#show=wastewater&state=GA&cat=4952